 The initial public offering price will be substantially higher than the net tangible book value per share of our common stock.
 Investors purchasing common stock in this offering will pay a price per share that substantially exceeds the book value of our tangible assets after subtracting our liabilities.
-As a result, investors purchasing common stock in this offering will incur immediate dilution of approximately \$9.17 per share, representing the difference between the assumed initial public offering price of \$17.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, and our pro forma as adjusted net tangible book value per share as of June 30, 2020, after giving effect to this offering.
+As a result, investors purchasing common stock in this offering will incur immediate dilution of approximately \$10.09 per share, representing the difference between the assumed initial public offering price of \$17.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, and our pro forma as adjusted net tangible book value per share as of June 30, 2020, after giving effect to this offering and the automatic conversion of all outstanding shares of our convertible preferred stock immediately prior to the closing of this offering.
 As of June 30, 2020, there were 3,922,612 shares subject to outstanding options with a weighted-average exercise price of \$2.66 per share.
 To the extent these outstanding securities are ultimately exercised, investors purchasing common stock in this offering will incur further dilution.
 See "Dilution" for a more detailed description of the dilution to new investors in the offering.
 For a further description of the dilution that you will experience immediately after this offering, see the section titled "Dilution."